awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ![\[Pending maintenance items\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/offlinepatchavailabledetails.png)

 The maintenance window determines when pending operations start, but doesn't limit the total run time of these operations\.
 Maintenance operations aren't guaranteed to finish before the maintenance window ends, and can continue beyond the specified end time\.
 For more information, see [The Amazon RDS maintenance window](#Concepts.DBMaintenance)\.

+You can also view whether a maintenance update is available for your DB instance by running the [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html) AWS CLI command\.

 ## Applying updates for a DB instance<a name="USER_UpgradeDBInstance.OSUpgrades"></a>